GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/glossary-entries/real-time-bidding.md

-An automated auction for buying and selling ad impressions on websites, completed during page load.
+Real-time bidding refers to an automated auction for buying and selling ad impressions on websites, completed during page load.